FAQs

 “How many appointments can I make each week?”

-Undergraduate students may schedule two appointments per week (you can also schedule additional Peer Tutoring sessions).
-Graduate students in the college of Arts and Sciences may schedule one appointment per week.
+Per week, undergraduate students may schedule up to two appointments with Academic Coaching and another two appointments with Peer Tutoring.
+Graduate students in the College of Arts and Sciences may schedule one appointment per week.
 Graduate students in other programs/schools may make one same-day appointment per week when available.
+All students are encouraged to use our free online Tips and Tools on studying, reading, test prep, time management, and more.

 “What can I do if I’ve run out of weekly appointments but I still need help?”